graphql/handbooks/ambassadors/standards.md

 While the wider GraphQL community abides by the [contributor covenant code of conduct](https://graphql.org/codeofconduct/), a stronger set of standards is used for the Ambassador Program.
-This is because the Foundation endorses Ambassadors as representatives and leaders; the Standards of Excellence are designed to provide a set of guidelines and best practices for engaging with the GraphQL Foundation and broader community.
+This is because the Foundation endorses Ambassadors as people who represent the community and as leaders; the Standards of Excellence are designed to provide a set of guidelines and best practices for engaging with the GraphQL Foundation and broader community.
 This makes it easier for Ambassadors to contribute to a positive culture by providing clarity around what and how we create a safe and collaborative environment.

 ## Scope